Pixocoin/Litesight-api/README.md

 ## Development

-To run Litesight locally for development with grunt:
+To run Pixosight locally for development with grunt:

 ```$ NODE_ENV=development grunt```